timescale/docs/timescaledb/quick-start/ruby.md

    the `myapp/db/migrate` directory.
    TimescaleDB requires that any `UNIQUE` or `PRIMARY KEY` indexes on the table include all partitioning columns, which in this case is the time column.
-A new Rails model includes a `PRIMARY KEY` index for id by default, so we need to either remove the column or make sure that the index includes time as part of a "composite key."
+A new Rails model includes a `PRIMARY KEY` index for id by default, so you need to either remove the column or make sure that the index includes time as part of a "composite key."